BananeRapeuse/TF-PrismaLoader/README.md

 <img src="img/IMG_2038.png" alt="menu">

-As you can see in the pictures, payloads are displayed in groups of 4 and each group is displayed in a different *payloads* tab.
+As you can see in the pictures, payloads are displayed in groups of 8 and each group is displayed in a different *payloads* tab.

-You can find the logos used in the pictures inside [this directory](img/example-custom/logos) and backgrounds [here](img/example-custom/backgrounds).

 ## TF PrismaLoader sd card tree